norulshahlam/assignment-school-admin-api/README.md

 ### Usage

-To use the Assignment School Admin project, follow these steps:
+To run the Assignment School Admin project, follow these steps:

 1. Simply clone this git, install and run as Spring application.
 2. By default, dev profile is selected and there is no preloaded data.